GabeItchy/Schooliosis/Science/8022022 Periodic Table.md

 ## Periodic Table

 - Because of the continuos discoveries of the new elements, the periodic table is constantly been refined multiple times over the years.
+- **Atomic Number is the number of protons/electrons
+- **Atomic Mass is Protons + neutrons

 // Ancient Greeks 100 AD